 Marvel vs Capcom 3: Fate of Two Worlds

 In her ending, the heroes celebrate Jean´s victory over Galactus.
-She tell them that she did it, but she is no more Jean and their problems have just begun (Implying that she has turned into Dark Phoenix) .
+She told them that she did it, but she is no longer the same Jean grey and their problems have just begun (Implying that she has turned into Dark Phoenix) .

-Jean also makes a came in Albert Wesker´s ending.
-She is shown in a test tube along other marvel heroes.
+Jean also makes a cameo in Albert Wesker´s ending.
+She is shown in a test tube along with other marvel heroes.